Provider packages¶

 written by the community, so you can release and share those providers with others.

-You can also see index of all community provider’s operators and hooks in Operators and Hooks Reference
+You can also see index of all the community provider’s operators and hooks in Operators and Hooks Reference

 Extending Airflow core functionality¶